 His voice fell silent.
 His body went limp.
 The entirety of His weight, the weight of all of creation, rested on the three nails pounded into my wood.

 The centurion over the soldiers looked up at Him and said what I had already come to understand, “Surely, He was the Son of God”.

 I only knew a tiny fraction, an iota of His pain, but I did, in part, share it with Him.
 It’s distressfully shameful to be His instrument of death, one which seems unforgiveable.

 Yet even then, I believe He extended the same mercy and forgiveness to me, to all, that He extended to the two religious men.

 Three days later, He arose.

 Because of that I’m no longer just an instrument of death.
-Instead, I’m a symbol of hope, faith and everlasting life.
+Instead, He has forever changed my simple, rough wood to a symbol of hope, faith and everlasting life.

-I’ve long since decayed, but still I’m stretching higher, farther, always reaching for the Son light.
+I’ve long since decayed, but still I stretch higher and farther than ever, always reaching for the Son light of God.